SAVE

 The logic of failure dictates that our fear of mass shootings have lead us to take actions to prevent them that actually make things worse, a phenomenon known as the "cobra effect."
 Our experts highlight some of our biggest mistakes and failures to stop preventable attacks, from Parkland to Las Vegas, so that we can learn from the past and honor the lives that were lost.

-AHS calls upon it's audience to be participants in creating a less violent future, empowering them with practical advice from thought leaders across a variety of sectors.
+SAVE US calls upon it's audience to be participants in creating a less violent future, empowering them with practical advice from thought leaders across a variety of sectors

 FORGIVENESS